Physics-50/Module-1/docs/week3.md

 6. Add another row to use the same calculations you did last week to calculate the coefficient of static friction, $$\mu_s$$, for your new data set.

-7. Finally duplicate the sheet.
+7. Now you need to set up your worksheet to collect data for the second mass.
+There are two ways you might go about this.
+One is to add a second column to the right of your first column, duplicating the equations for your calculations.
+You should then create a second histogram to monitor the data from the second mass in real time.
+Alternatively, you can duplicate the sheet.
 At the bottom left are tabs that allow you to have multiple sheets in your worksheet.
 If you click on the downward arrow next to your sheet name a menu will appear.
 Click on "duplicate" and you will now have a second identical sheet ready for data from your second mass.
 You can rename your sheets from the same menu.
  <img src="images/Duplicating_sheet_in_sheets.png" alt="The duplicate menu item will allow you to duplicate your worksheet, easily creating a second worksheet already set-up for the second mass" width="125"/>

 Once you have collected a few data points you will want to go back to the chart editor and select customize.
 Next week we will focus on polishing our plot for communicating our results but even for your own records you want to make a few adjustments while collecting data.